 - In Yu-Gi-Oh!
 GX, the Maiden in Love card does this when placing Maiden Counters on enemy monsters that attack her.

-- Weaponized in Sailor Moon, where Minako/Venus unleashes her Love and Beauty Shock by first mimicking a kissing gesture and creating a heart-shaped projectile, then shooting the later on her enemies.
+- Weaponized in Sailor Moon, where Minako/Venus unleashes her Love and Beauty Shock by first mimicking a kissing gesture and creating a heart-shaped projectile, then shooting the latter on her enemies.

 - Jessica Rabbit blows a kiss at Eddie Valiant in Who Framed Roger Rabbit.
 Since she's a toon, her kiss flies on Eddie's face like a red butterfly.